bit-ml/bit-ml/content/collections/posts/homomorphic2020.md

 in detail the two techniques of [[FV12]](https://eprint.iacr.org/2012/144.pdf) used for ciphertext multiplication, namely *relinearization* and *modulus-switching*.
-This functionality, ciphertext multiplication, was missing in the previous implementation.
+This essential operation of ciphertext multiplication was missing in the previous implementation.
 We thought we might share this understanding through a blog post as well since it may be of interest to anyone using the [FV12] scheme in [TenSeal](https://github.com/OpenMined/TenSEAL) or [Seal](https://github.com/Microsoft/SEAL) libraries.

-!> **Disclaimer:** Our toy implementation is not meant to be secure or optimized for efficiency.
+?> **Disclaimer:** Our toy implementation is not meant to be secure or optimized for efficiency.
 We did it to better understand the inner workings of the [FV12] scheme, so you can use it as a learning tool.
 Our full implementation can be found [here](https://github.com/bit-ml/he-scheme).